 They are honored first and foremost by being nominated as an "Outstanding Caregiver".
 Each nominee receives a certificate and a white sash so that they can be recognized in the crowd.
 During Mass, the names of the caregivers are read aloud and each person comes up to the front of the church and is given a white rose.
 After all the names are read and all of the caregivers are standing together, the congregation applauds.
 Additionally, each year we invite back every caregiver who has been nominated since 2004 asking them to join as we celebrate the current class of caregivers.

-The Cathedral sends out nomination forms in August to over 300 healthcare facilities and retirement communities.
+The Cathedral sends out nomination forms each year to over 300 healthcare facilities and retirement communities.
 We also send out nomination forms to every parish in the Archdiocese and publicize that the nomination form can be found here on our website, so anyone can nominate an Outstanding Caregiver.